People often seem to assume that the modern world comes as a bundled package.

 It’s amazing how much money you can save if you do things a bit differently.
 For example, on this holiday I reckon we saved about £2,500 just by driving rather than flying.
 The village in Croatia is about 1,050 miles from our house in the UK.
-This makes it too far to cycle (the kids would complain).
-But petrol is cheap and the plucky Skoda gets 55+ miles to the gallon even with 5 people and the kitchen sink in the car and the aircon on.
+This makes it too far to cycle.
+But the plucky Skoda gets 55+ miles to the gallon even with 5 people, the kitchen sink in the car and the aircon on.
 You then get a free hire car thrown in when you get to your destination.

 You also get the sense of being on a road trip with proper mountains, castles, coastlines and tunnels.
 This is one of the few times that driving lives up to the images on car adverts.
-On the way here we drove through 7 different countries (France, Belgium, Holland, Germany, Austria, Slovenia and Croatia) which is not bad going when you think that for 99% of human history the average inhabitant of, say, Basingstoke would never have been outside a 50 mile radius of the town.
+On the way here we drove through 7 different countries (France, Belgium, Holland, Germany, Austria, Slovenia and Croatia) which is not bad going when you think that for 99% of human history the average person would never have been outside a 50 mile radius of their town.
 Think about that.

-Best of all, if you eschew flying you are in charge of your own journey.
+Best of all, if you don’t fly you are in charge of your own journey.
 You are not processed through Gatwick Airport like sheep through a sheep-dip, bossed around by Ryanair staff and other clipboard Nazis.
-Its almost like you’ve left school and are now an adult.
+Its almost like you’re now an adult.

 You can choose how much to pay for most things.
 And if I’d been able to persuade Mrs Escape Artist to allow me to rent our house out via Airbnb or similar whilst we were away, we could have been paid to take our holiday.